The European market potential for software development services

 - Use the member lists of relevant industry associations to identify potential buyers, such as Digital Europe, Bitkom, the Finnish Software and E-business Association and the Software Development Association Poland.

-- Attend online and offline industry events such as the EU-Startups Summit, GOTO Amsterdam, JAX London and NEXT.
+- Attend (online) industry events such as the EU-Startups Summit, GOTO Amsterdam, JAX London and NEXT.

 - Make sure you have access to skilled professionals, for example by working with universities, setting up training courses or centres, systematically collecting and analysing CVs and having a partner network of companies and individuals.